 Spot check data We conducted spot checks on one randomly selected field for 50% of farmers in each sample village.
-The spot check data are used as training inputs to the remote sensing model described below.
+The purpose of these data was to serve as training inputs to the remote sensing model described below.
 The spot check protocol was similar to that for monitoring with a few exceptions.
-First, only one randomly selected plot was visited per farmer.
-Second, because the farmer did not accompany the enumerator, all observation occurred outside of the field.
-Third, unlike the monitoring visits that occurred when the farmer informed us they had removed their residue but not yet tilled the soil for their winter (Rabi) crop, spot checks could not be synchronized with the farmer's specific harvest and CRM timing.25 Overall, we conducted 720 spot checks in November 2019.
+Most importantly, unlike the monitoring visits that occurred when the farmer informed us they had removed their residue but not yet tilled the soil, spot checks could not be synchronized with the farmer's specific harvest and CRM timing.27 Overall, we conducted 720 spot checks in November 2019.